-Return seconds or nanoseconds since thread start.
+Return seconds or nanoseconds since the transaction processor thread started.

 '''

 -- This will print seconds in the thread since the start.

 clock = require('clock')

 print(clock.thread64())

 '''

 clock.bench(function, ...)

 The time that a function takes within a processor.
 This function uses clock.proc(), therefore it calculates elapsed CPU time.
 Therefore it is not useful for showing actual elapsed time.